sixcious/url-incrementer/README.md

 - Many Options

 Special Thanks:
-NickMWPrince, Blue, Blue Chan, Will, Adam C., Coolio Wolfus ... and "U" of course for using "URLI"! :)
+NickMWPrince, Blue, Blue Chan, Will, Adam C., Coolio Wolfus ... and "U" for using "URLI"! :)

 What's New in Version 4.4 (May 14, 2018)
 - New Look: New extension icon and more intuitive UI icons